+ REMEMBRANCE +

 Betty Garber, Skippy Lynn's partner in Disney projects and others

-Oscar E. Garcia-Vera, witty M&B promoter and stalwart on all crews
+Oscar E. Garcia-Vera, witty, sardonic M&B promoter and stalwart on all crews

-Tom Garnett, lost a leg in a MC accident, my first computer "teacher"
+Tom Garnett, Baltimorean who lost leg in MC accident, my first computer "teacher" 1989

-Tom Garrett, SGT USA SMC, family asked him not to return to Colorado to die
+Tom Garrett, SGT USA SMC, family asked him not to return to Colorado to die, 1987

 Jim Garvin, CUA, my droll, cabbage-cooking Irish roommate at Arlington Towers